Stock market today: Wall Street closes mostly lower and ends a 6-week winning streak

 “There’s a degree of exhaustion following a very steady move higher,” said Mark Hackett, chief of investment research at Nationwide.
 “It’s just natural after that kind of move to have a period of sideways movement.”

-Earnings have been a key focus for investors this week.
+Company earnings reports, which have been mostly solid, continued to be a key focus for investors.
 The latest round of corporate profit reports could give Wall Street a better sense of whether the high stock prices are justified.

-Capital One Financial jumped 6.2% after beating Wall Street’s third-quarter financial forecasts.
+Capital One Financial rose 5.2% after beating Wall Street’s third-quarter financial forecasts.
 Ugg footwear maker Deckers Outdoor climbed 10.6% after raising its financial forecast for the year.

-Capri Holdings, owner of the Versace, Jimmy Choo and Michael Kors luxury brands, lost almost half its value after a judge halted a purchase of the company by Tapestry, which makes Coach handbags.
-Tapestry rose 13%.
+Capri Holdings, owner of the Versace, Jimmy Choo and Michael Kors luxury brands, lost almost half its value, 48.9%, after a judge halted a purchase of the company by Tapestry, which makes Coach handbags.
+Tapestry rose 13.5%.

 The ruling came six months after the FTC sued to block Tapestry's $8.5 billion acquisition of Capri.

-McDonald's lost another 2.8% as the deadly outbreak of E. coli poisoning tied to its Quarter Pounders expanded.
-The stock is down 7.4% for the week and headed for its worst weekly loss in more than four years.
+McDonald's lost another 3% as the deadly outbreak of E. coli poisoning tied to its Quarter Pounders expanded.
+The stock lost 7.6% this week as it posted its worst weekly loss in more than four years.

 Treasury yields were broadly higher.
 The yield on the 10-year Treasury rose to 4.24% from 4.21% late Thursday.
 It’s well above its 4.08% level from late last week.
 The two-year Treasury yield rose to 4.10% from 4.09% late Thursday.